How To Create The Best Lighting Solutions For Your Home

 This isn’t to say high wattage bulbs don’t have a place or use.
 Outdoor patios come to mind.
 Or, you might have a task that requires the brightest light possible to discern all the details.
 Hopefully you won’t need the light on high alert for very long.

 The main point is that high wattage bulbs aren’t a universally great solution for your lighting needs.
-Along with the already referenced problem of too few light sources, you really can’t create a lighting plan that will function for comfort, efficiency and beauty.
+Along with the already referenced problem of too few light sources, you really can’t create a lighting plan that will function for comfort, efficiency and beauty with them.

 How much lighting do you need?